Skip to article frontmatterSkip to article content

 reg = smf.ols(

-formula="price_sc ~ 0 + nox_sc + crime_sc + rooms_sc + dist_sc + stratio_sc",
+formula="price_sc ~ 0 + nox_sc + crime_sc + rooms_sc + dist_sc + stratio_sc", # No constant needed after standardization if all variables are standardized

 data=hprice2,